-Outcome: Results from Internship Survey
+Goal 2: Fulfill Evolving and Emerging Education and Training Needs Outcome: Results from Internship Survey

-Definition: Every semester program coordinators request students who have participated in work based learning experiences/internships to complete a survey.
+Definition: Every semester program coordinators have students who participate in work based learning experiences/internships complete a survey.
 The above graph presents the results from two survey questions.
 Better understanding represents the percent of students who strongly agree with the following statement: As a result of my work based learning experience, I have a better understanding of concepts, theories, and skills in my program of study.
 Found great value represents the percent of students who responded with find great value to the following question: How valuable was your work based learning experience in providing additional experience beyond the classroom?
 DOC students are excluded from this analysis.

 Explanation: Fifty to fifty-five percent of students participating in work based learning experiences indicate they have a better understanding of concepts, theories, and skills in their program of study after participating in some kind of occupational experience.
+Over time, 46% to 51% of students participating in work based learning experiences find great value in these experiences.